fabiosenracorrea/Trybe/18_REACT_HOOKS_CONTEXT_API/18.3_USE_EFFECT_CUSTOMIZED_HOOKS/readme.md

 And, just like that, we now have a custom hook to access our context from everywhere in our application, just by importing it!

-PS: That Error is that to remind you that you can only access context from components that are descendant of that context's Provider.
+PS: That Error is there to remind you that you can only access context from components that are descendant of that context's Provider.

 ----